Axe-Usa/WebHacking/README.md

 # WebHacking

-It still in progress and I like pull requests ;).
+It is still in progress and I like pull requests ;).
 I use other github repo's in the resources folder.
 If you don't like that send me a dm on [Twitter](https://twitter.com/ZawadiDone)

 ### Task Checklist